sureshg/ExoQuery/README.md

 println(q.buildFor.Postgres().value)
 // SELECT (stock.price / stock.earnings) * ((this.price * this.sharesOutstanding) / (SELECT sum(this.price * this.sharesOutstanding) FROM Stock it)) AS value FROM Stock stock
 ```

+Since captured-functions guarantee that the code inside of them leads to a compile-time generated query they cannot
+be used arbitrarily.
+They can only contain a single `capture`, `capture.select`, or `capture.expression` block.
+They cannot have any other kind of control logic (e.g. `if`, `when`, `for`, etc.) inside of them.
+If you want
+a more flexible mechanism for writing queries see the [dynamic queries](#dynamic-queries) section below.

 ### Polymorphic Query Abstraction